Inauguration of Joe Biden: Context

-The inauguration marked the formal culmination of the presidential transition of Joe Biden, who had become president-elect after defeating Donald Trump on November 3, 2020.
-The victory of Biden and his running mate, Harris, was formalized by the Electoral College vote, which took place on December 14, 2020.
+The inauguration marked the formal culmination of the Joe Biden's presidential transition that began with his election on November 3, 2020, him becoming the president-elect.
+Biden and his running mate Kamala Harris were formally elected by the Electoral College on December 14, 2020.
+The victory was certified by an electoral vote tally by a joint session of Congress on January 6, 2021.
 In accordance with Article I, Section 6 of the United States Constitution, Harris resigned her seat in the U.S. Senate effective noon on January 18, 2021.
-Trump repeatedly falsely disputed the legitimacy of the election, but committed to an orderly transition of power exactly two months after losing.
+Trump repeatedly disputed the legitimacy of the election, but committed to an orderly transition of power exactly two months after losing.

-Upon his inauguration, Biden became the oldest president at 78 years and 61 days, older upon taking office than Ronald Reagan, who left office at 77 years and 349 days.
-He also became the first president from Delaware, the second Catholic after John F. Kennedy, the second non-incumbent vice president to be elected president after Richard Nixon in 1968, and the fifteenth vice president to serve as president.
-Harris became the first woman to hold a nationally elected office, first African American, and first Asian American vice president.
+Biden, at age 78 years and 61 days upon taking office, became the oldest sitting U.S. president, older than Ronald Reagan, who left office at 77 years and 349 days.
+Upon his inauguration, he also became the first president from Delaware, the second Catholic, after John F. Kennedy, and the first person since George H. W. Bush to have held the office of both president and vice president.
+Harris became the first woman to hold a nationally elected office, and the first African American and first Asian American vice president.